aws/karpenter-provider-aws/website/content/en/preview/getting-started/migrating-from-cas/_index.md

 {{% script file="./content/en/{VERSION}/getting-started/migrating-from-cas/scripts/step01-env.sh" language="bash" %}}

-Use that information to create our IAM roles, inline policy, and trust relationship.

 ## Create IAM roles

-To get started with our migration we first need to create two new IAM roles for nodes provisioned with Karpenter and the Karpenter controller.

-To create the Karpenter node role we will use the following policy and commands.

-{{% script file="./content/en/{VERSION}/getting-started/migrating-from-cas/scripts/step02-node-iam.sh" language="bash" %}}

-Now attach the required policies to the role
+Use CloudFormation to set up the infrastructure needed by the existing EKS cluster.
+See [CloudFormation]({{< relref "../../reference/cloudformation/" >}}) for a complete description of what `cloudformation.yaml` does for Karpenter.
+The provided `cloudformation.yaml` template simplifies this setup by creating and configuring all necessary resources, including:

+  - **IAM Roles and Policies**: Grants Karpenter permissions to interact with EKS, autoscaling, and EC2 services, enabling it to manage nodes dynamically.
+  - **Instance Profiles**: Attaches necessary permissions to EC2 instances, allowing them to join the cluster and participate in automated scaling as managed by Karpenter.
+  - **Interruption Queue and Policies**: Setup Amazon SQS queue and Event Rules for handling interruption notifications from AWS services related to EC2 Spot instances and AWS Health events.

-{{% script file="./content/en/{VERSION}/getting-started/migrating-from-cas/scripts/step03-node-policies.sh" language="bash" %}}
+{{% script file="./content/en/{VERSION}/getting-started/migrating-from-cas/scripts/step-02-cloudformation-setup.sh" language="bash" %}}

 Now we need to create an IAM role that the Karpenter controller will use to provision new instances.
 The controller will be using [IAM Roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) which requires an OIDC endpoint.

-If you have another option for using IAM credentials with workloads (e.g. [kube2iam](https://github.com/jtblin/kube2iam)) your steps will be different.
+If you have another option for using IAM credentials with workloads (e.g. [Amazon EKS Pod Identity Agent](https://github.com/aws/eks-pod-identity-agent)) your steps will be different.

-{{% script file="./content/en/{VERSION}/getting-started/migrating-from-cas/scripts/step04-controller-iam.sh" language="bash" %}}
+{{% script file="./content/en/{VERSION}/getting-started/migrating-from-cas/scripts/step03-controller-iam.sh" language="bash" %}}

 ## Add tags to subnets and security groups

 We need to add tags to our nodegroup subnets so Karpenter will know which subnets to use.

-{{% script file="./content/en/{VERSION}/getting-started/migrating-from-cas/scripts/step05-tag-subnets.sh" language="bash" %}}
+{{% script file="./content/en/{VERSION}/getting-started/migrating-from-cas/scripts/step04-tag-subnets.sh" language="bash" %}}

 Add tags to our security groups.
 This command only tags the security groups for the first nodegroup in the cluster.
 If you have multiple nodegroups or multiple security groups you will need to decide which one Karpenter should use.

-{{% script file="./content/en/{VERSION}/getting-started/migrating-from-cas/scripts/step06-tag-security-groups.sh" language="bash" %}}
+{{% script file="./content/en/{VERSION}/getting-started/migrating-from-cas/scripts/step05-tag-security-groups.sh" language="bash" %}}

 ## Update aws-auth ConfigMap

 We need to allow nodes that are using the node IAM role we just created to join the cluster.
 To do that we have to modify the `aws-auth` ConfigMap in the cluster.

-{{% script file="./content/en/{VERSION}/getting-started/migrating-from-cas/scripts/step07-edit-aws-auth.sh" language="bash" %}}
+{{% script file="./content/en/{VERSION}/getting-started/migrating-from-cas/scripts/step06-edit-aws-auth.sh" language="bash" %}}

 You will need to add a section to the mapRoles that looks something like this.
 Replace the `${AWS_PARTITION}` variable with the account partition, `${AWS_ACCOUNT_ID}` variable with your account ID, and `${CLUSTER_NAME}` variable with the cluster name, but do not replace the `{{EC2PrivateDNSName}}`.